15 dead after consuming spurious liquor in UP's Aligarh | Education

 15 dead after consuming spurious liquor in UP's Aligarh

-The authorities have ordered a magisterial probe into the incident and suspend five excise officials while four people, including the liquor vend owner, have been arrested.The inquiry will be conducted by an additional district magistrate-rank officer, DM Chandra Bhushan Singh told reporters.
+The authorities have ordered a magisterial probe into the incident and suspend five excise officials while four people, including the liquor vend owner, have been arrested.The inquiry will be conducted by an additional district magistrate-rank officer, District Magistrate Chandra Bhushan Singh told reporters.

 - Country: